PlanQK/workflow-modeler/doc/migration/migrate-from-camunda-modeler.md

 # Migration from Camunda Modeler to Quantum Workflow Modeler
 This file describes, what to look for when migrating the QuantME Transformation Framework from the [Camunda Modeler](https://github.com/camunda/camunda-modeler) to the Quantum Workflow Modeler which is based on the [bpmn-js Modeler](https://github.com/bpmn-io/bpmn-js/).
-To ease the tracability of the changes made to integrate the QuantME Transformation Framework into the Quantum Workflow Modeler, the folder structure and the class and script names were not changed during migration.
+To ease the traceability of the changes made to integrate the QuantME Transformation Framework into the Quantum Workflow Modeler, the folder structure and the class and script names were not changed during migration.
 Therefore, you can look for the class or script you want to migrate in the Quantum Workflow Modeler to find out how it was transformed.